 Since you're using hardy, tough herbal parts like roots and cacao nibs, you'll need to simmer the herbs about 20 minutes rather than steep them.
 This process, rather than traditional steeping reserved for more delicate herbs like nettle, allows tough plant matter to release more of its beneficial compounds.

-While making a dandelion mocha is straightforward, there's a few tips to keep in mind.
+While making a dandelion mocha is straightforward, there are a few tips to keep in mind.

 - Start with cold water.
-Adding your herbs to cold water and then bringing it to a boil improves the flavor and releases plant compounds more efficiently.
+Adding your herbs to cold water and bringing them to a boil improves the flavor and releases plant compounds more efficiently.

 - Use a milk frother: If you want that classically foamy mocha, you'll need a milk frother.
-You can use a handheld model if you like, but this top-of-the-line version by Breville is dreamy.
 Alternatively, you can warm the milk on the stove and whisk it well.
 You won't have the fine foam of a classic mocha, but it'll still taste delicious.

 - Add more (or fewer) herbs.
 The faintest sprinkle of cloves can bring out a beautiful flavor in this mocha, or you can swirl in some toasted barley.